mvanwinkleias/mv_automation_standards/doc/faq.md

 If I provide a "Don't", I'll try to provide a "How", which will just be an example.

+## Getting Started

+### Revision Control Systems

+This is the only part in this document where I will speak prophetically.

+For home-grown programs, it really begins when you:
+* Put code into a revision control system, such as git, or subversion.
+* Come to an agreement on how repositories should be organized
+* Come to an agreement on how programs should be deployed

+Yes, automation existed before those revision control systems existed, but managing automation environments without revision control is the pathway to misery.

+If you want to automate things: learn how to use a revision control system.

 ## Credentials

 ### Do's and Don'ts